andrlange/mds-test/README.md

-# Multi Data Source Demo
+# Multi Data Source Demo using JDBC or JPA (Profiles)

 This Demo shows how we can use Spring Security with Database Users only and Multi-Schema in a DB for authentication and routing all
-DB Queries (CrudRepository + Service) using the right DB user context.
+DB Queries (CrudRepository or JPARepository + Service) using the right DB user context and the Option of JDBC only or JPA as you need.

 ## using PostgreSQL 17 and PG Admin 4 (Docker-Compose)